GuanceCloud/datakit/internal/export/doc/en/datakit-filter.md

-# Line Protocol Filter
+# Pointer Filters
 ---

 This document mainly describes the basic use and considerations of DataKit Filter.

 ## Introduction {#intro}

-DataKit Filter is used to filter the collected line protocol data and filter out some unwanted data.
+DataKit Filter is used to filter the collected points and filter out some unwanted data, or define some policies for successive handling.
 Its function is similar to Pipeline, but there is a difference:

 | Data Processing Component | Support Local Configuration | Distributed by Support Center | Support Data Discarding | Support data rewriting | Instruction                                                                         |
 | ----                      | ----                        | ----                          | ----                    | ----                   | ----                                                                                |